AIS-22/UNI-AIS-BiometricSystems/README.md

 ## Dataset & Structure

-The dataset is avaiable [here].
+The dataset is available [here].
 The expanded dataset should be just put under the `data` directory.
 This way the directory structure should look like this:

 ```
 data